 Keywords can contain other, nested keywords.
 For example, the keyword animals might contain the keywords dogs and cats.
 The keyword dogs, in turn, might contain Australian Shepherd, Border Collie, and so on.

-Keywords can also be organized into groups called keyword sets.
+Also, you can organize keywords into groups called keyword sets.
 By choosing a specific keyword set, relevant keywords are more accessible.
 This is especially useful as you add more keywords to the catalog.

-For more about creating and using keywords, watch Keywords from the Learn by Video series.
+For more about creating and using keywords, watch the following video tutorial.